Snaacky/thewiki/docs/guides/docker.md

 [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/), while Linux users can follow the instructions outlined
 [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), after which they can proceed onto the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall).
+Depending on how you've installed and configured Docker, you may need to append `sudo` before the commands listed in the rest of this guide.
 ## Setting up a Docker network

 Now we'll be setting up a network so that our containers can communicate with each other.
 This step's quite simple, it's just `docker network create guide`.
 A list of all your current networks can be seen with `docker network ls`.

-## Generating a Wireguard configuration file
+## Preparing the VPN

 For maximum privacy and security we'll be tunnelling our usenet and torrent clients through a VPN.
 Radarr, Sonarr and Jackett however won't go through that, as some trackers and indexers might not like it if you send requests from a random non-whitelisted IP.

-The process for getting a configuration file is different from provider to provider, so we'd recommend looking around your provider's website, forum and support articles if you can't find it immediately.

-Once you've generated a configuration file we'd also recommend carrying out port forwarding so that you're connectable.
+This guide reccomends Gluetun, but the process is similar for other VPN container options.

+What we need is a configuration file, obtained from your chosen VPN provider.
+Wireguard is preferable and recommended, but OpenVPN is technically an option as well.
+This configuration file contains the info needed to allow Gluetun, (or your VPN client of choice,) to connect to your VPN provider's servers.
+The process for getting a config file varies based on your provider, so we recommend searching for it online, or your provider's website.
+[This page](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers) also contains per-provider instructions for getting a config file, as well as some other configuration that we will cover shortly.

 ## Deploying everything using `docker compose`

 Now that we've gotten everything ready we can finally set up the stack.
-Paste the following into a file called `docker-compose.yml`.
+Paste the following into a file called `compose.yaml`.
 We'd recommend this file being a directory that is purely for this Docker stack, such as `/home/user/projects/automation/`.
+As a note, you will need to be working from inside this directory when running `docker compose` commands.

 We would also recommend sorting your media-related folders in the following way for ease of use:
 - `/home/user/data/torrents/` - where you torrent client will save files.